-ICT in smart cities can be used for a wide range of urban services including hospitals, traffic and transportation, power plants, water supply, waste management, and law enforcement.
-Smart connections aim to meet market demand and more efficiently use the city’s public resources.
-Cities can promote the adaption of smart electricity metering, use sensors to detect leakage and pollution in water infrastructure and resources, place sensors in city waste containers to determine when they are full, or implement dynamic traffic light sequences, among thousands of other possibilities.
+Cities can for example promote the adaption of smart electricity metering, use sensors to detect leakage and pollution in water infrastructure and resources.
+Sensors can be placed in city waste containers to determine when they are full, or implement dynamic traffic light sequences, among thousands of other possibilities.
 As the inevitability of increasing and aging urban populations, changing climates and economies, and a substantial shift towards online consumption become evident, the proliferation of using various aspects of smart cities becomes a necessity.